CompPhysics/QuantumComputingMachineLearning/README.md

 The first part of the course (project 1 and till mid march) has its focus on studies of quantum-mechanical many-particle systems using quantum computing algorithms and quantum computers.
-The second part is optional and depends on the interests and backgrounds of the participants.
+The second part depends on the interests and backgrounds of the participants.
 The lectures cover mainly quantum machine learning algorithms with an emphasis on variational quantum algorithms for NISQ-era quantum computers.
 The schedule is adaptive and the lecture plan from the spring 2026 (see below) reflects the choices which can be made.

-We discuss for example quantum machine learning methods such as quantum neural networks, quantum support vector machines, quantum Boltzmann machines and the QAOA algorithm.
+During spring 2-26 we have discussed for example quantum machine learning methods such as quantum neural networks, quantum support vector machines, quantum Boltzmann machines and the QAOA algorithm.
 Fault-tolerant algorithms like quantum Fourier transforms, quantum phase estimation and the HHL